arod1207/HW-11-Note-Taker/README.md

 ## Usage

-### Type node server.js in your terminal to start the server, open up your web browser and go to http://localhost:3000
+### Type "node server.js" in your terminal to start the server, open up your web browser and go to http://localhost:3000